Professor Norm Matloff

 Drew Schmidt, Oak Ridge National Labs

-I am slowly adding to the library.
+We are slowly adding to the package.
 Requests are welcome.
 Contributions even more welcome.

 I'm assuming you have R, of course, and the gcc compiler.
-If you have a CUDA-capable NVIDIA GPU, I assume you have the nvcc compiler.
+If you have a CUDA-capable NVIDIA GPU, I assume you have the nvcc compiler and CUDA development package.
 (All the above software tools are free.)

 For the OpenMP case without nvcc, you'll need to download Thrust, from here.

 In any case, be sure to use at least version 1.5 of Thrust.